life-itself/community/content/morning-creative-practice.md

 ### What will I get out of the call?

-💪 Creativity is like a muscle, the more you practice the stronger it gets.
+💪 Creativity is like a muscle, the more you practice the stronger it gets.<br/>
-🦚 You get to be more intune with yourself and your intuition.
+🦚 You get to be more intune with yourself and your intuition.<br/>
 🎨 You will be part of a Whatsapp group in which you will get to share your art practice.
-Our community provides support and helps you with motivation, since one of the hardest things is to keep yourself motivated in your creative practice when you are alone.
+Our community provides support and helps you with motivation, since one of the hardest things is to keep yourself motivated in your creative practice when you are alone.<br/>
-🌅 Morning is the best time to activate your right brain, so you will continue your day being more in the flow.
+🌅 Morning is the best time to activate your right brain, so you will continue your day being more in the flow.<br/>

 ### Here are some of the practices we will do:

-🌟 Collages
+🌟 Collages<br/>
-🌟 Spontaneous Writing
+🌟 Spontaneous Writing<br/>
-🌟Creative Contemplation
+🌟Creative Contemplation<br/>
-🌟 Ritual
+🌟 Ritual<br/>
-🌟 Navigating Mythologies
+🌟 Navigating Mythologies<br/>

 ### Who is it for?

-Our Morning Creative Practices calls are for anyone who is feeling stuck, bored, overwhelmed, too far in their left-brain or those that simply want to discover the magic of their creative nature.
+Our Morning Creative Practices are for anyone who wants to develop a practice to unleash their creative side and authentically connect with like minded people.
 If you feel the call, we encourage you to follow it and join us!

+✨You want to develop spiritually but silent meditation is not your thing.<br/>
+✨You already make art but miss having a community with whom you can authentically share.<br/>
+✨Getting out of bed in the morning does not come naturally and having an external commitment really helps.<br/>
+✨For you art is spiritual but you are caught in making art for commercial purposes.<br/>
+✨You are someone who gets insight from taking actions.<br/>

 >I would highly recommend these calls for those who are looking for ways to express themselves, creative motivation and connection with others